SolidWallOfCode/txn_box/doc/txn_box.en.rst

    Set the value of a field in the proxy request to the upstream.
 The value should be a list of two elements, a field name and a field value.
 Any existing value for the field is overwritten and the field created if it does not exist.

+debug
+   :code:`debug: "message"`

+   :code:`debug: [ "tag", "message" ]`

+   Generate a plugin debug message.
+If *tag* is specified it is used as the debug tag, otherwise the plugin tag "txn_box" is used.

 Formatting
 ==========